Wild's Zach Parise: 'Hockey could really take advantage of the situation'

 Parise had yet to cast his vote when he spoke on a video conference call Wednesday afternoon, but he did identify the issues that will factor into his deliberations.

-In the proposed CBA, escrow is reported to start at 20 percent for next season with the salary cap staying flat at $81.5 million.
+In the proposed CBA, escrow is reported to start at 20% for next season with the salary cap staying flat at $81.5 million.

 "One of the big concerns with the players is the escrow and what's going to happen there," Parise said.
 "We were hearing if we don't play, people were saying it's going to be 60 to 80 percent for the next year or foreseeable future, and I know that alarmed a lot of different players."